SLColonies/Public/_docs/introduction.md

 #### Show Stats
 Clicking on **Show Stats** will slide out some bars details your player [stats](https://slcolonies.com/docs/stats/) and [traits](https://slcolonies.com/docs/races/).
-{% include image.html img="hudsnew.png" alt="SLC HUD" caption="SL Colonies HUD" %}
+{% include image.html img="hudnew.png" alt="SLC HUD" caption="SL Colonies HUD" %}

 Here you will be able to get a proper glance at your other stats, like your hunger and thirst meters, how much CXP you've made through crafting and so forth.

-You can slide the menu back away and hidden by clicking on your profile picture again.
+You can slide the menu back away and hidden by clicking on your profile picture again and selecting **Hide Stats**.

 #### Go OOC
+Clicking this button will set your character to OOC, which will stop all other functions from working.
+You will not get hungry, thirsty or be damaged.
+You will not lose energy when flying
 #### Set Color
 #### Dark Mode
 #### PVP